Skip to content

 VisualFlow + WorkflowBundles

 AbstractRuntime includes a compiler and a portable bundle format: - VisualFlow compiler: src/abstractruntime/visualflow_compiler/* (VisualFlow JSON -> WorkflowSpec) - Multi-entry VisualFlow authoring routes are lowered into internal join_exec and path_mux nodes when a target has multiple incoming exec-in edges plus per-route input overrides.
 This keeps authoring JSON clean while making runtime behavior explicit and restart-safe.
-See workflow-bundles.md for the concrete metadata shape. - WorkflowBundles (.flow): src/abstractruntime/workflow_bundle/* (manifest + flows + assets) - pack/unpack helpers: pack_workflow_bundle(...), open_workflow_bundle(...)
+See workflow-bundles.md for the concrete metadata shape. - VisualFlow document nodes include read_pdf and write_pdf.
+They use workspace-scoped paths, keep PDF bytes out of checkpoints, and store only JSON-safe extracted text, metadata, hashes, content types, and file paths in node outputs. - WorkflowBundles (.flow): src/abstractruntime/workflow_bundle/* (manifest + flows + assets) - pack/unpack helpers: pack_workflow_bundle(...), open_workflow_bundle(...)

 See also